How To Restore Gut Flora After Antibiotics: 9 Ways

 1. Take Probiotics and Prebiotics to Decrease the Impact of Your Medication

-Learning how to restore gut flora after antibiotics is essential as you need a diverse microbiome to remain healthy.
+Probiotics may help the good and beneficial bacteria to grow back quicker than it would without probiotic supplements.
+By taking probiotic supplements, you can help to keep one strain of gut flora from taking over.
+Restoring gut flora after antibiotics are essential as you need a diverse gut microbiome to remain healthy.
 When you’re taking antibiotics, you can kill bad bacteria—and sometimes the good ones.
 You may also disturb the functions of the remaining microorganisms, and the disruption can lead to digestive symptoms.
 You need probiotics to help increase the population of colony-forming units in the gut.
 Consider it as replenishing what you’re losing because of your medications.
 Meanwhile, prebiotics can help feed the remaining microorganisms in your digestive tract.
 It’s like helping them survive and thrive despite the antibiotics.
 There are many sources for probiotics, but the best probiotic after antibiotics is one that also contains fungi such as BIOHM Probiotics.
 Many people are not aware they have fungi in their gut too, along with viruses and bacteria.

 Note: You don’t have to consume probiotics after antibiotics, though.
-You can continue doing it along with your meds, although you have to work closely with your doctor to avoid contraindications or side effects.
+You can continue doing it along with your meds.
+However, timing is crucial.
+You should make sure that you are taking probiotics at least two hours before your antibiotic dose.
+Although, if doing this, you have to work closely with your doctor to avoid contraindications or side effects.

 2. Increase Your Intake of Fiber-Rich Foods to Feed Your Bacteria